simran18/w205-project3/README.md

    - `docker-compose exec presto presto --server presto:8080 --catalog hive --schema default`

 ## Technologies Used

    - Docker-compose - Used to manage the docker cluster (must install the docker-compose app.
-See Technologies Required)
+(See Technologies Required)
    - Cloudera
-   - Kafka: Used to generate messages\events into topic from the parsed json file
+   - Kafka: Used to generate messages\events into topic from the API calls
-   - Spark: Takes the messages\events from Kafka to construct a schema and dataframe.
+   - Spark: Used to build schema and filters by api call type
-   - Hive:
+   - Hive: Construct data frames for analysis
-   - Presto:
+   - Presto: Used to analyise data from stream
    - Flask: Used to write the API to generate synthetic data
    - Linux Command Line
    - Sql Lite: Used to structure database which the API calls from
    - Python: Used for multiple scripts in the project
-   - Appache Bench
+   - Appache Bench: Used to randomly hit the API to generate random synthetic data

 ## Technologies Required